Ahmtluu/ReDesign-Linux-Mint-Main-Page/README.md

 # ReDesign-Linux-Mint-Main-Page
-Redesigning using React and MaterialUI (WORK IN PROGRESS!
+Redesigning Linux Mint main page using React and React Boostrap (WORK IN PROGRESS!
 RESERVED!)